 Using inspiration from some bead patterns I found online, I designed some edible snacks in the shape of Rudolph, a Snowman, and a Wreath all using RITZ Crackers as the foundation.

 Each of these RITZ Crackers Christmas Snacks was so fun to make.
-The Rudolph is made with peanut butter filled cracker sandwiches.
-Some are dipped in chocolate to make the reindeer’s head.
+The Rudolph is made with peanut butter-filled cracker sandwiches.
+Some are dipped in chocolate to make the reindeer's head.
 The antlers are left plain.

 The snowman is topped with a Roasted Garlic Parmesan Spread that I absolutely love.
 I used it years ago when I made some Cheese Ball Wedding Cakes and knew it would be a perfect topping for a RITZ Crackers.
 To make the hat I whipped up some black olive spread.
 Both dips are simple to create but you can skip the step and buy something in the deli if you don’t have a lot of time.

-The pesto chicken salad topped wreath is the simplest of the designs and the recipe is super easy too.
-Just mix chicken with pesto and mayo and you’ve got yourself a tasty cracker topping that’s green enough to make a pretty wreath.
+The pesto chicken salad-topped wreath is the simplest of the designs and the recipe is super easy too.
+Just mix chicken with pesto and mayo and you've got yourself a tasty cracker topping that's green enough to make a pretty wreath.

 Check out this video tutorial to see how you can make each of these fun Christmas snacks yourself.

-The cracker displays are quite large, so I used some 15 inch by 18 inch sheets of Lucite that I had on hand to hold the Rudolph and the snowman.
 I simply slipped some poster board under each to make the design pop.
 You can arrange your cracker displays on a cutting board or a large platter.

 The video above offers a great step-by-step tutorial for all three of the Christmas recipes.
-Below, I’ve shared some pictures of the Rudolph and Snowman.
+Below, I've shared some pictures of Rudolph and Snowman.
 I think the Chicken Pesto Wreath is pretty easy, so I just shared the recipe with you.

-- 2/3 cup creamy peanut butter
+- ⅔ cup creamy peanut butter

 - 72 RITZ Crackers